MicrosoftDocs/azure-monitor-docs/articles/advisor/advisor-reference-operational-excellence-recommendations.md

 ### Expired ETCD cert

 Expired ETCD cert, update.

 Learn more about [Kubernetes service - ExpiredETCDCertPre03012022 (Expired ETCD cert)](https://aka.ms/AKSUpdateCredentials).

 ### Disable the Application Routing Addon

-This cluster has Pod Security Policies enabled, which are going to be deprecated in favor of Azure Policy for AKS
+This cluster has Pod Security Policies enabled, which are going to be deprecated in favor of Azure Policy for AKS.

 Learn more about [Kubernetes service - UseAzurePolicyForKubernetes (Disable the Application Routing Addon)](/azure/aks/use-pod-security-on-azure-policy).

 ### Use Ephemeral OS disk

-This cluster isn't using ephemeral OS disks which can provide lower read/write latency, along with faster node scaling and cluster upgrades
+This cluster isn't using ephemeral OS disks which can provide lower read/write latency, along with faster node scaling and cluster upgrades.

 Learn more about [Kubernetes service - UseEphemeralOSdisk (Use Ephemeral OS disk)](/azure/aks/concepts-storage#ephemeral-os-disk).